jeyabalajis/aws-certified-sa-pro-notes/docs/identity/identity_federation.md

      - Preventive – using SCPs (e.g., Disallow Creation of Access Keys for the Root User)
      - Detective – using AWS Config (e.g., Detect Whether MFA for the Root User is Enabled)

-> AWS SSO supports single sign-on to business applications through web browsers only.
+> **AWS SSO supports single sign-on to business applications through web browsers only.**
+> For mobile apps federated access, Cognito would be a good choice (User Pools for AuthN and Identity Pools for AuthZ).
+> On rare cases, Web Identity Federation without Cognito may be used, but desist from this, since it entails additional overhead.

 ### Custom Identity Broker Application